codeSentinel-x/Among_The_Hackgeon/README.md

 ### What's fixed?
 - All issues with player movement
 - Doors open now normally after combat
-- Chest with key to boss room also spawn normally
+- he chest with the key to the boss room now spawns normally
 - And much more...
 ### What's next?
 - More customizable input system (Base is implemented)